 List the following contact details at the top of your cover letter:

 - Name: first and last name (middle name optional)

-- Email address: something with your name in it is professional and makes your application easier for employers to find in their inboxes
+- Email address: pick one with your name because it’s professional and makes your application easier for employers to find in their inboxes